dronecan/dronecan.github.io/Implementations/Libuavcan/index.md

 Libuavcan is implemented in two components:

 * Cross-platform **core**.
-This is the largest component that implements the entire UAVCAN stack in a platform-independent way.
+This is the largest component that implements the entire DroneCAN stack in a platform-independent way.
 * Platform-specific **drivers**.
 These are thin layers that adapt the core for a particular OS/architecture.
 Drivers are separated from the core by a few C++ interface classes.